nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+1. Exiting

+   1. Prerequisites: The application is running.

+   1. Test case: `exit` <br>
+      Expected: App shuts down.

+## Adding a property

+1. Adding a new unique property.

+   1. Prerequisites: None of the current properties in the app has an (address, postal code) pair of  (`Blk 150 Bishan Street 11 #02-101`, `570150`)

+   1. Test case: `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-06-2021`
+      Expected: A new property is added to the property list.
+The result display panel shows the details of the newly added property.

+   1. Test case: `add property` <br>
+      Expected: No property is added.
+An error message `Invalid command format!` is shown in the result display.

+   1. Other incorrect add property commands to try: `add property n/Bishan`, `add property t/Condo`
+      Expected: No property is added.
+An error message `Invalid command format!` is shown in the result display.

+1. Adding a duplicate property.

+   1. Prerequisites: A property with an (address, postal code) pair of (`Blk 150 Bishan Street 11 #02-101`, `570150`) already exist in the app.

+   1. Test case: `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-06-2021`
+      Expected: No property is added.
+An error message `This property already exists in the app` is shown in the result display.

+## Adding an appointment

+1. Adding a new unique appointment.

+    1. Prerequisites: None of the current appointments in the app has a (date, time) pair of  (`19-05-2021`, `1930`)

+    1. Test case: `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930`
+       Expected: A new appointment is added to the appointment list.
+The result display panel shows the details of the newly added appointment.

+    1. Test case: `add appointment` <br>
+       Expected: No appointment is added.
+An error message `Invalid command format!` is shown in the result display.

+    1. Other incorrect add appointment commands to try: `add appointment n/Meet Jacob`, `add appointment d/19-05-2021 t/1930`
+       Expected: No appointment is added.
+An error message `Invalid command format!` is shown in the result display.

+1. Adding a duplicate appointment.

+    1. Prerequisites: An appointment with a (date, time) pair of (`19-05-2021`, `1930`) already exist in the app.

+    1. Test case: `add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930`
+       Expected: No appointment is added.
+An error message `This appointment already exists in the app` is shown in the result display.

 ### Deleting a property